Private finance initiative: Development

-In 1992 PFI was implemented for the first time in the UK by the Conservative Government led by John Major.
+PFI was implemented in the UK by the Conservative Government led by John Major in 1992.
 It was introduced against the backdrop of the Maastricht Treaty which provided for European Economic and Monetary Union (EMU).
-To participate in EMU, EU member states were required to keep public debt below a certain threshold, and PFI was a mechanism to take debt off the government balance sheet and so meet the Maastricht Convergence Criteria.
+To participate in EMU, EU member states were required to keep public debt below a certain threshold, and PFI was a mechanism to take debt off the government balance sheet and so meet the Maastricht convergence criteria.
 PFI immediately proved controversial, and was attacked by Labour critics such as the Shadow Chief Secretary to the Treasury Harriet Harman, who said that PFI was really a back-door form of privatisation (House of Commons, 7 December 1993), and the future Chancellor of the Exchequer, Alistair Darling, warned that "apparent savings now could be countered by the formidable commitment on revenue expenditure in years to come".

 Initially, the private sector was unenthusiastic about PFI, and the public sector was opposed to its implementation.
 In 1993, the Chancellor of the Exchequer described its progress as "disappointingly slow".
 To help promote and implement the policy, he created the Private Finance Office within the Treasury, with a Private Finance Panel headed by Alastair Morton.
 These institutions were staffed with people linked with the City of London, and accountancy and consultancy firms who had a vested interest in the success of PFI.
+The largest of the early PFI projects was Pathway, announced by Peter Lilley in 1995, which was to automate the handling of benefit payments at post offices.

 Two months after Tony Blair's Labour Party took office, the Health Secretary, Alan Milburn, announced that "when there is a limited amount of public-sector capital available, as there is, it's PFI or bust".
 PFI expanded considerably in 1996 and then expanded much further under Labour with the NHS (Private Finance) Act 1997, resulting in criticism from many trade unions, elements of the Labour Party, the Scottish National Party (SNP), and the Green Party, as well as commentators such as George Monbiot.
 Proponents of the PFI include the World Bank, the IMF and the Confederation of British Industry.